 Court Appointed Special Advocates (CASA) are trained volunteers whose role is to advocate for the best interests of abused and neglected children in the Champaign County Juvenile Court system.

-The CASA Advocate must be an adult and have the following qualifications:
+The CASA Volunteer must be an adult and have the following qualifications:

 - Age 21 or older